 Requirement Reference: TS 33.501 [2], clause 16.4

-Requirement Description: " The NSSAAF checks whether the AAA-S is authorized to request the re-authentication and re-authorization by checking the local configuration of AAA-S address per S-NSSAI.
-If success, TtThe NSSAAF requests UDM for the AMF serving the UE using the Nudm_UECM_Get (GPSI, AMF Registration) service operation.
-The UDM provides the NSSAAF with the AMF ID of the AMF serving the UE. " as specified in TS 33.501 [2], clause 6.13.
+Requirement Description: The NSSAAF checks whether the AAA-S is authorized to request the re-authentication and re-authorization by checking the local configuration of AAA-S address per S-NSSAI.
+If success, the NSSAAF requests UDM for the AMF serving the UE using the Nudm_UECM_Get (GPSI, AMF Registration) service operation.
+The UDM provides the NSSAAF with the AMF ID of the AMF serving the UE, as specified in TS 33.501 [2], clause 6.13.

 Threat Reference: TBD